vinceclifford/Huffman/README.md

 `-b<int>`, `--batchsize<int>` Specifies how big the "batchsize" is.
 In other words how many Bytes are read from memory at one time.
 Default set to 16384 Byte.
 Bigger batchsize results in less system calls and therefore improves performance drastically. <br />
 `-s<string>`, `--sort<string>` With this option the sorting algorithm can be chosen to compare runtimes between the algorithms.
 Valid inputs: radix_binary, radix_decimal, shell.
 Default: shell <br />
 `-v`, `--verbose` Verbose mode <br />
-`-d` Decompress Huffman-file.
+`-d` Decompress Huffman file.
 If this flag is not set then the input file will be compressed.
-If this flag is set then the input file will be interpreted as a Huffman-file and will be decoded <br />
+If this flag is set then the input file will be interpreted as a Huffman file and will be decoded <br />
 `-V<int>` Select specific program version.
 Default: V9.
 Different program versions are listed at the end of the README <br />
 `-h`, `--help` Print help page <br />